-Our strategic plan outlines our goals, categorized into the six aims listed below, which we will act upon to achieve our vision, stated above, over the next five years.
+Our strategic plan outlines our goals, categorized into the six aims listed below, which we will act upon to achieve our vision.

 The strategies, expectations, and metrics for each goal, and a timeline for completing them, are included, divided into year one, years 2-3, and years 4-5.
 The N2025 Strategic Plan provides the broad organizing framework for our goals.

 At the close of every academic year, the plan will be reviewed.
 Updates will be posted at the start of each fall semester.
 Progress will be shown using these symbols:

 Promoting the Liberal Arts and Sciences, Life-Long Learning, and Student Success

 Ellie Woody, Spanish and political science.